ErHaWeb/klaro_consent_manager/Documentation/Configuration/ExtensionConfiguration/Index.rst

     Frontend links with this exact `href` value are replaced by the `ReplaceBeforeOutput` middleware with a Klaro trigger link that resets the consent state and opens the consent manager.
+See :ref:`features-trigger-links` for the feature overview.

 ..  confval:: klaroConfigurationPath